isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 This ``extended-info6-upgrade`` command must be called when:

-- the database schema was upgraded from a previous version
+- the database schema was upgraded from a previous version.

-- Bulk Lease Query was not enabled (tables are maintained only when v6 BLQ is enabled)
+- Bulk Leasequery was not enabled; tables are maintained only when v6 BLQ is enabled.

-- data in tables do not seem to be consistent (tables are not maintained in an atomic way so consistency is not guaranteed.
-For instance when a database is shared between several servers races can happen between updates)
+- data in tables does not seem to be consistent; tables are not maintained in an atomic way, so consistency is not guaranteed.
+For instance, when a database is shared between several servers, races can happen between updates.

-The operation of extended info command is governed by ``extended-info-checks`` parameter under the sanity-checks element.
+The operation of the extended info command is governed by the ``extended-info-checks`` parameter, under the ``sanity-checks`` element.
 Please see :ref:`sanity-checks4` or :ref:`sanity-checks6`.

-For large numbers of leases this command may take some time to complete.
+For large numbers of leases, this command may take some time to complete.

 .. note::

-   Existing leases must have been created by Kea with ``store-extended-info`` enabled in order for the new data from extended info to be extracted and stored.
+   Existing leases must have been created by Kea with ``store-extended-info`` enabled, in order for the new data from extended info to be extracted and stored.